supporting-neurodiversity

 Aventido has recently announced the availability of an ‘e-learning system’ called ‘atWork’.
 This software is used by people within the workplace as a resource to maintain their level of knowledge about how to use the assistive technology that has been provided to them as well as link that technology in with their day-to-day tasks.
 Users of atWork become more confident in using their assistive technology as well as become more productive.

-If you would like to know more about atWork then contact our product specialist, Matt Dean by clicking here.
+If you would like to know more about atWork then contact our product specialist Matt Dean.